This post may contain affiliate links. Please read our disclosure policy.

 - Try replacing half the chicken broth with a dry white wine (pinot grigio or sauvignon blanc).

 - You could make this recipe with chicken thighs if you prefer, but they may need to be cooked a little longer.

 - You can easily change up the sauce by using different herbs/spices.
 Try some smoked paprika for a fun smoky twist.

 - The thick sauce is great over a pile of Mashed Potatoes or rice.
 Pasta like my Quick Buttered Noodles would be delicious as well.

-- Steamed vegetables, Maple Roasted Carrots, Easy Roasted Green Beans, or Roasted Cauliflower are other options.
+- Steamed vegetables, Maple Roasted Carrots, Easy Roasted Asparagus, or Roasted Cauliflower are other options.